mailsac/mailsac-examples/help/dns_verification/dns_verification.rst

 .. image:: dig_dkim_record.png

-The values in the `ANSWER SECTION` show that the record is configured correctly because it corresponds to the value of the provided DKIM record in the Dashboard_ under Domains_.
+The value in the `ANSWER SECTION` show that the DKIM record is configured correctly because it corresponds to the value of the provided DKIM record in the Dashboard_ under Domains_.